 Kinesiology practitioners can also choose to learn and specialise in more than one form of kinesiology.
 The differing forms generally all involve muscle testing but will vary in technique.

 Some of the branches recognised by the Kinesiology Federation include:

 - progressive kinesiology

-Kinesiology aims to restore balance to the whole person through promoting the self-healing process.
-Each of the kinesiology modalities will have their own health benefits and how you are affected will depend on your situation, your practitioner and the treatment you receive.
+Kinesiology aims to restore balance to the whole person by promoting the self-healing process.
+Each of the kinesiology modalities will have its own health benefits and how you are affected will depend on your situation, your practitioner and the treatment you receive.

 - Educational kinesiology is said to help improve sports performance and self-development.

 - Health kinesiology has been reported to help boost self-confidence and improve a person’s ability to focus and stay motivated.

 - Creative kinesiology works with energy to help people overcome aches, pains, lack of confidence, fatigue, life frustration and lack of fulfilment or purpose.

 - Wellness kinesiology works to combine emotional issues with nutritional and structural elements.
 It is thought that combining these factors helps to bring the mind and body into a state of wellness.

 During your first session, your kinesiologist will ask you a series of questions.
 This is so they can understand why you have come for treatment and what you hope to gain from the therapy.
 Next, they will take some time to compile a comprehensive case history.
 This includes details of any current or previous injuries you may have, your lifestyle, diet and current emotional state.